joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 You are welcome to contribute in any capacity to aid in expanding the project from creating an issue, reporting a bug, suggesting an improvement, to forking the repository and creating a pull request to the development branch.

+## Independence Statement

+This package, accompanying research paper, codes and supplementary materials are in no way affiliated with, endorsed from or sponsored by Amazon.com, its subsidiaries or its employees.
+I independently wrote the functions of the package for research purposes prior to joining Amazon.com.
+This package contains no proprietary information and all the functions are one-to-one mapping of the publicly-available MATLAB codes written before my employment at Amazon.
+I am solely responsible for any omissions or errors.